 B.S. in Organizational Leadership (2010)

 M.S. in Planning (2015)

 M.S. in Planning (2017)

-Previously a Graduate Research Assistant, now a Senior Research Analyst at ILLUME Advising, LLC
+Currently a Senior Consultant at ILLUME Advising, LLC